-T5008 SLIP - STATEMENT OF SECURITIES TRANSACTIONS
+T5008 SLIP - STATEMENT OF SECURITIES TRANSACTIONS / RELEVÉ 18

 If you sold securities from your non-registered account during the year, you will receive a T5008 slip.
+If you are a resident of Quebec, the T5008/RL-18 slip also contains the information you need to complete your provincial income tax return.

-Here's some information about the T5008 slip:
+Here's some information about the T5008 and Relevé 18 slips:

-- Boxes 14 to 21 on page 1 of the T5008: These boxes are empty, as information concerning securities transactions carried out during the year can be found on the page(s) entitled "Details of securities transactions". - Box 20 on the Securities Transaction Details page: This amount represents the cost we have in our systems, including adjustments such as transaction fees, reinvested distributions, return of capital or certain reorganization events related to the security.
+- Boxes 14 to 21 on page 1 of the T5008 and Relevé 18 slips: These boxes are empty, as information concerning securities transactions carried out during the year can be found on the page(s) entitled "Details of securities transactions". - Box 20 on the Securities Transaction Details page: This amount represents the cost we have in our systems, including adjustments such as transaction fees, reinvested distributions, return of capital or certain reorganization events related to the security.
 If box 20 is blank, this means that the institution does not have the exact information.
 In all cases, you should consult your records to determine the Adjusted Cost Base (ACB) in order to correctly calculate your gain or loss.
 You may also wish to consult your external advisor. - Adjusted Cost Base (ACB): The amount in Box 20 of the T5008 slip may not correspond to the ACB required to calculate the gain or loss, even though it is identical to the amount shown in the Realized Gains and Losses Report provided for information purposes. - Calculating the gain or loss: In all cases, you must use the ACB calculated on the basis of your personal data.